 Best smart assistant for SmartThings: Google Home

-It’s a tight race between the and when it comes to best overall smart speaker.
+It’s a tight race between the Google Home and Amazon Echo when it comes to best overall smart speaker.
 But what really seals the deal for the Home as a SmartThings component is its ability to not only sync seamlessly with all your devices, but allow you to link into Google’s family of smart home products, too.
-With Home, you’ll be able to send videos to your , give directions to your Nest Thermostat and check-in with your router if you buy Google Wifi.
+With Home, you’ll be able to send videos to your Chromecast, give directions to your Nest Thermostat and check-in with your router if you buy Google Wifi.
 It’s two smart home systems for the price of one.

 Best smart light bulb for SmartThings: LiFX Color 1000

 While Philips Hue has long been the market leader in the smart bulb space, our favorite has always been the LiFX series of smart bulbs – they’re easy to setup and, considering how temperamental smart home tech can be, pretty reliable, too.
 They may not be the most affordable lights on the market and not the kind of thing you’d use to deck out your whole house, but buy one or two for a living room or game room and we think you’ll be impressed.

 If you just ask us which of the three main smart thermostats – Ecobee3, Honeywell Lyric or Nest – is the best, we’d tell you to go for the Nest.
 It’s the easiest to setup and the most feature-rich of the group.
 That said, Nest doesn’t play nicely with Samsung SmartThings.

 If you’re looking for the best thermostat will work with your new smart home center, you should check out the Ecobee3.
 Not only is it sharp-looking and feature a touchscreen, but it comes with a wireless sensor you can place anywhere in your home to make sure even the tough to heat places are getting enough love.